n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 ### SQL Query

-You can write a custom SQL Query to merge the data.
+Write a custom SQL Query to merge the data.

 Example:
 ```sql
 SELECT * FROM input1 LEFT JOIN input2 ON input1.name = input2.id
 ```

-Data from previous nodes are available as tables and you can use it in the SQL query as input1, input2, input3, and so on, based on their order.
+Data from previous nodes are available as tables and you can use them in the SQL query as input1, input2, input3, and so on, based on their order.
 Refer to [AlaSQL GitHub page](https://github.com/alasql/alasql/wiki/Supported-SQL-statements){:target=_blank .external-link} for a full list of supported SQL statements.

 ### Choose Branch